isontheline/pro.webssh.net/documentation/src/docs/documentation/guides/free-ssh-client-for-iphone.md

 ---
-title: Free SSH Client for iPhone — WebSSH
+title: "Free SSH Client for iPhone: No Subscription, No Account"
-description: WebSSH is the best free SSH client for iPhone.
-Connect to remote servers, manage files with SFTP, run diagnostics, and stay in control of your infrastructure — all from your iPhone.
+description: "Full SSH, SFTP and Telnet terminal on iPhone, free.
+One-time Pro upgrade, no subscription, no cloud relay: your keys stay on your device.
+Works offline with a built-in shell."
 ---

-# Free SSH Client for iPhone: Full Terminal Access in Your Pocket
+# Free SSH Client for iPhone — No Subscription, No Account Required

 Whether you're an on-call sysadmin, a developer who needs to push a hotfix at midnight, or a network engineer troubleshooting from the road, **WebSSH** gives you a full-featured SSH client on your iPhone — for free.

 No subscription.
+No account to create.
 No complicated setup.
 Just open the app, connect, and get to work.

 ---